pbrzosko/invoice-angular/README.md

 - there are no tests for now, but this has the highest priority on my list
 - there is no error handling whatsoever
+- there is no 404 page defined in the router
 - bundle size could be analyzed for size reduction
+- probably some other ways this application can be broken

 Besides that - please feel free to play with it or use in any way. :sunglasses: